Generic RN Application

 Transcript Submission

-• Students are required to submit ALL transcripts from all colleges where Anatomy, Physiology, Microbiology and English 1A were taken.
-Even if you took these classes more than once, ALL of the transcripts must be submitted.
+• You must submit ALL transcripts from all colleges where Human Anatomy, Human Physiology, General Microbiology and English 1A were taken.
+This includes repeated coursework.

-• EVC Nursing is not accountable for any mailed transcripts or e-transcripts that failed to be successfully submitted to the nursing office on-time (ex. transcripts lost in mail or transcripts failed to be submitted by your institution on-time).
+• Please note that EVC Nursing is not accountable for any mailed transcripts or e-transcripts that failed to be successfully submitted to the nursing office on-time (ex. transcripts lost in mail or transcripts failed to be submitted by your institution on-time).

 Location/Hours